aisee-ai/gguf-converter-huggingface/README.md

 # gguf-converter-huggingface

-A Python package and CLI tool that simplifies building, converting, quantizing, and uploading [LLaMA](https://ai.meta.com/llama/) models using [`llama.cpp`](https://github.com/ggerganov/llama.cpp).
+A Python package and CLI tool for building, converting, quantizing, and uploading [LLaMA](https://ai.meta.com/llama/) models using [`llama.cpp`](https://github.com/ggerganov/llama.cpp).
+Ideal for efficient local inference, edge deployment, and privacy-preserving LLM applications.

 ---

-## What is this?
+## What It Does

-`llama-tools-jaliya` is designed to automate and streamline the full pipeline for preparing LLaMA models for local or edge-device inference.
-It helps developers and researchers:
+`llama-tools-jaliya` automates the full pipeline for preparing Hugging Face LLaMA models for `llama.cpp`.
+It helps you:

-- Clone and build the `llama.cpp` backend
+* Clone and build `llama.cpp`
-- Convert Hugging Face transformer models into GGUF format
+* Convert HF models to GGUF format
-- Apply quantization for efficient on-device execution
+* Quantize with precision options like `Q4_0`, `Q5_1`, `TQ1_0`, etc.
-- Upload GGUF models to Hugging Face Hub
+* Upload `.gguf` models to Hugging Face Hub
-- Manage environment setup with optional virtualenv support
-- Use a single CLI or Python API to orchestrate everything

-Ideal for on-device LLM apps, embedded AI agents, offline research tools, and performance-focused inference pipelines.

----

-## Features

-- Build `llama.cpp` with Ninja and CMake
-- Convert Hugging Face models to GGUF
-- Quantize with support for Q4_0, Q5_1, TQ1_0, and more
-- Push models directly to Hugging Face
+* Set up a Python virtual environment
-- Scriptable via CLI or Python
+* Run everything via CLI or Python API
-- Virtual environment auto-setup (optional)

 ---